Naina2006-Vismi/NyayaFlow_AI/README.md

 ## Team

-Built by [Your Name] as part of Kaggle's 5-Day AI Agents: Intensive Vibe Coding Course with Google (July 2026).
+Built by Naina Vismi as part of Bharath Hackathon and Kaggle's 5-Day AI Agents: Intensive Vibe Coding Course with Google (July 2026).

-## License

-MIT License — see LICENSE file for details.